oracle/fmw-kubernetes/docs-source/content/idm-products/oam/prepare-your-environment/_index.md

 In this section you create a secret that stores the credentials for the container registry where the OAM image is stored.

-If you are not using a container registry and have loaded the images on each of the master and worker nodes, then there is no need to create the registry secret.
+If you are not using a container registry and have loaded the images on each of the worker nodes, then there is no need to create the registry secret.

 1. Run the following command to create the secret: